-Corporate Auditors consist of four members, including two Outside Corporate Auditors (one lawyer and one certified public accountant), and they meet at least ten times a year in accordance with the audit plan.
-The Corporate Auditors audit the execution of duties by the Directors and the status of business and assets of the Company and its subsidiaries by attending important meetings and conducting various investigations in accordance with the audit policy, division of duties, etc., as determined by the Corporate Auditors.
-In addition, corporate auditors meet monthly with the main purpose of sharing information between Full-Time Corporate Auditors and Outside Corporate Auditors to assist in auditing activities.
+The Audit & Supervisory Board consist of four members, including two Outside Audit & Supervisory Board Members (one lawyer and one certified public accountant), and they meet at least ten times a year in accordance with the audit plan.
+Audit & Supervisory Board Members audit the execution of duties by the Directors and the status of business and assets of the Company and its subsidiaries by attending important meetings and conducting various investigations in accordance with the audit policy, division of duties, etc., as determined by the Audit & Supervisory Board .
+In addition, in order to supplement the Audit & Supervisory Board and to share information among the Audit & Supervisory Board Members, meetings of the Audit & Supervisory Board Members are held in conjunction with the Audit & Supervisory Board.